Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Learning Index Vectors

 We can also easily get the following lower-bound

-The failure probability is more than $\exp(-\gamma)$ when $n = \gamma k$ for any constant $\gamma$ in the proportional limit, hence using the correlation loss does not guarantee matching neurons to the index vectors when using a constant factor of overparameterization.
-Using only a constant factor of overparameterization may be sufficient when using the MSE loss (discussed informally in Section~\ref{sec:simulations}).
+The failure probability is more than $\exp(-\gamma)$ in the proportional limit when $n = \gamma k$ for any constant $\gamma$, hence using the correlation loss does not guarantee the success of gradient flow in matching neurons to the index vectors when using a constant factor of overparameterization.
+However, using only a constant factor of overparameterization seems to be sufficient when using the MSE loss (discussed informally in Section~\ref{sec:simulations}).